af-ai-center/SweBERT/README.md

 The notebook `getting_started_with_swebert.ipynb` shows some more details on how to use the models.

-Make sure to run it in a virtual environment with the packages in `requirements.txt` installed.
+Make sure to run it in a virtual environment with the following packages installed:

+    pip install torch tensorflow transformers tokenizers notebook

 ## Remarks